-Keyword Golden Ratio (KGR): why should you use it to improve your SEO?
+The Keyword Golden Ratio (KGR): Why is it Vital for Enhancing your Organic SEO?

-There are many strategies for selecting topics for a blog and using the Keyword Golden Ratio is one of them.
-In this article, our experts explain what the Keyword Golden Ratio is and how to use it to your advantage.
+There are various strategies for selecting topics to tackle in a blog, and utilizing the Keyword Golden Ratio is among them.
+In this article, our experts will elucidate what the Keyword Golden Ratio is and how to use it to your advantage.

-The Keyword Golden Ratio (KGR) is a Data-Driven strategy for finding long-tail keywords that are underutilized in Google search results pages.
+The Keyword Golden Ratio (KGR) is a method predicated on a data-driven approach to finding long-tail keywords that are under-utilized in Google’s search result pages.

-The ratio is the number of Google results that contain the keyword in the title, divided by the monthly local search volume, when the search volume is below 250.
+The ratio is calculated by dividing the number of Google results containing the keyword in the title by the local monthly search volume, when the search volume is less than 250.

 Google Search Operator allintitle